Adding Rocks and Wood to Your Freshwater Aquarium

-Many individuals love the look of rocks and/or wood in their aquariums.
-Rocks and wood help to provide a natural look and often gives fish a habitat similar to their native one.
+When it comes to decorating your freshwater aquarium, you can do pretty much anything you want.
+While some people prefer to use novelty décor items in their tank, many individuals love the natural look of rocks and/or wood.
+Rocks and wood help to provide a more authentic look and often gives fish a habitat similar to their native one.
 However, there are several important things to consider before adding either of these objects to your aquarium.
 This article will discuss these considerations along with the pros and cons of using rock work and wood in your freshwater aquarium.

 There are several advantages associated with using rocks or wood in your aquarium.

-● If your fish require a certain set of water parameters, rocks or wood can be useful in attaining these naturally (in other words, without chemicals).
+● Certain types of rock and wood can alter the water parameters in your tank naturally (in other words, without chemicals).
 For example, many types of rocks, such as Texas Holey Rock and Limestone, serve as a buffer and will raise the pH of your aquarium.
 Driftwood, on the other hand, will often lower the pH and soften the water.

 ● Some fish species eat algae off rocks or wood in their natural environment (some fish eat the wood itself).
 Providing these fish with rocks or wood in an aquarium setting allows them to do something instinctual while providing them with a healthy, natural diet.